 Calle Ribera, Casa F, 15 (Second road from the port)

 Oh, Dior!
 Raf Simons left the helm in 2015 and Maria Grazia Chiuri finally took over in 2016, she has brought Dior into a new era.
 However, customised accessories is where it’s at and Dior has just pretty much blown all other options out of the water.
-They’ve launched MyDiorSoReal sunglasses, so it would be rude not to purchase a pair.
 If you’re in sunnies this season make it Dior.

 Muelle Ribera, Casa F, 20

 Tom Ford brought Gucci from the brink of bankruptcy in the 90s before setting up his own label in the noughties.
 Thank you Tom for having a store in Puerto Banus – we can’t get enough of the American chic, feminine designs.